Sibozhu/MotionBlur-detection-by-CNN/README.md

 ## Abstract

 ```
-Our project aims to estimate motion blur from a single, blurry image.
+Our project aims to detect motion blur from a single, blurry image.
 We propose
 a deep learning approach to predict the probabilistic distribution of motion blur at
 the patch level using a Convolutional Neural Network (CNN).
 ```